-The Child and Adolescent Psychiatry training programs at Stanford University train participants as clinicians, preparing them to take on leadership roles in Academic Child and Adolescent Psychiatry, Clinical Practice, and Public Service.
+The Child and Adolescent Psychiatry and Psychology training programs at Stanford University train participants as clinicians and scholars, preparing them to take on leadership roles in Academic Child and Adolescent Mental Health, Clinical Practice, Research, Teaching, and Public Service.

-The Stanford training program is based on the principles of developmental sciences and developmental psychopathology.
+The Stanford training programs are based on the principles of developmental sciences and developmental psychopathology.
 This theoretical framework views human development and its disturbances as flowing from the complex and reciprocal interactions between the family, biology, and the broader cultural, social, and physical environments.
 The clinical sites are centered at Lucile Packard Children's Hospital at Stanford, with rotations through allied agencies in the communities of Santa Clara and San Mateo counties, and elsewhere in the San Francisco Bay Area.